cmantuano/askdata-docs/docs/connected-data.md

 <img src="/media/admin-guide/condata_1.png" class="image-doc p-3">

-Before you start making changes/formatting data you will need to to explore data.
+Before you start making changes/formatting data you will need to explore data.

 Select the Dataset you want to explore by clicking on it.